Gaotrees/caffe-doc/Caffe-on-EC2-Ubuntu-14.04-Cuda-7.md

+We have built an AMI containing Caffe, Python, Cuda 7, CuDNN, and all dependencies.
+Its id is [ami-763a311e](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-763a311e).

-Here's a script which will install all caffe dependencies, download caffe, and test it.
-This works with this [Ubuntu 14.04 AMI](http://thecloudmarket.com/image/ami-d05e75b8--ubuntu-images-hvm-ssd-ubuntu-trusty-14-04-amd64-server-20150325) (which, as of this writing, is the default ubuntu HVM image), and should be somewhat robust to updates.
-It will install caffe wherever it is run; for the AMI, I ran it in the home directory for the ubuntu user.
+Below is a script which was used to create it, based on this [Ubuntu 14.04 AMI](http://thecloudmarket.com/image/ami-d05e75b8--ubuntu-images-hvm-ssd-ubuntu-trusty-14-04-amd64-server-20150325) (which, as of this writing, is the default ubuntu HVM image).
+The script should be somewhat robust to updates to Ubuntu.
+The script will install Caffe wherever it is run; for the AMI, I ran it in the home directory for the `ubuntu` user.

-If you want to use cudnn, you'll need a copy of cudnn-6.5-linux-x64-v2.tgz, in the same directory where the script is.
+If you want to use CuDNN, you'll also need a copy of cudnn-6.5-linux-x64-v2.tgz.
+Place it in the same directory where the script is.

-You can likely use this script for other ubuntu 14.04 installs, but you will probably want to get rid of the lines that set TMPDIR to /mnt.
+If you want to use this script for installing Caffe on other ubuntu 14.04 machines, ou will probably want to get rid of the lines that set TMPDIR to /mnt.

+Note also that AMI creation will involve an additional cleanup step to get rid of keys, etc; this script alone is NOT sufficient for creating a secure release.

 	# Add Nvidia's cuda repository
+	if [ ! -f "cudnn-6.5-linux-x64-v2.tgz" ] ; then
+	  exit 1;
+	fi
 	wget http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1404/x86_64/cuda-repo-ubuntu1404_7.0-28_amd64.deb
 	sudo dpkg -i cuda-repo-ubuntu1404_7.0-28_amd64.deb

 	sudo apt-get update
+	# Note that we do upgrade and not dist-upgrade so that we don't install
+	# new kernels; this script will install the nvidia driver in the *currently
+	# running* kernel.
+	sudo apt-get upgrade -y
 	sudo apt-get install -y opencl-headers build-essential protobuf-compiler \
 	    libprotoc-dev libboost-all-dev libleveldb-dev hdf5-tools libhdf5-serial-dev \
 	    libopencv-core-dev  libopencv-highgui-dev libsnappy-dev libsnappy1 \